SunpreetSChahal/MachineLearning-Learning/README.md

 # Machine Learning Development

-*This repo will contain my personal development within learning - Machine Learning.*
+*This repo will contain my personal development regarind Machine Learning studies*

-- This repo will be updated as I develop my competency with different ML techniques.
+In this repo there's a notebook, a word document (and there will be a final pdf of the doc).
+  - The notebook contains brief examples of every model learned up until that point
+  - The document will contain further detailed notes, with emphasis on *really* understanding ML.

 ### General Project Process:
   1) Understanding the problem